proadarsh/accenture_data_analyst_job_simulation/README (1).md

 + Identify the requirements that need to be delivered for this project.
 + Identify which tasks to focus on as a Data Analyst.

-Read the internal stakeholders chart to better understand the roles & responsibilities of the team.
+Review the internal stakeholders chart to gain insight into the team's roles and responsibilities.
-As a Data Analyst, I have been tasked with the analysis of sample data sets with visualizations to understand the popularity of different content categories.
+As a Data Analyst, my assignment involves analyzing sample datasets and creating visualizations to comprehend the popularity of various content categories.

 ## Task 2: Data Cleaning & Modeling